atteggiani/animated-terminal.js/README.md

-# animated-terminal.js: A customisable animated terminal window using only 2 HTML tags
+# animated-terminal.js:<br>A customisable animated terminal window using only 2 HTML tags

 - Render an animated terminal window using only 2 HTML tags
 - Lightweight, quick to install and easy to use